canonical/pebble/docs/reference/cli-commands/remove-identities.md

 (reference_pebble_remove-identities_command)=
 # remove-identities command

-The remove-identities command removes one or more identities.
+The `remove-identities` command is used to remove identities.

 ## Usage